-- Acne injections—these usually consists of corticosteroids injected directly into the cysts or papules of an outbreak.
+These usually consist of corticosteroids injected directly into the cysts or papules of an outbreak.
 Injections can reduce pain, help the appearance of an outbreak, and help prevent scarring.

-The type of treatment used for your acne scars will depend on several factors, including how deep the scars are, how many you have and their overall appearance.
+The type of treatment used for your acne scars will depend on several factors, including how deep the scars are, how many you have, and their overall appearance.
 Deep, depressed acne scars often benefit from the use of fillers.
-These fillers, made of collagen, patients own fat, or other approved substances are injected into the depression.
+These fillers, made of collagen, the patient’s own fat, or other approved substances are injected into the depression.
 The filler acts to plump up the skin inside the scar, leaving a smooth surface.

 Resurfacing is best for scars that are not deep.
-Resurfacing can be accomplished with microdermabrasion, dermabrasion and lasers, is used for multiple scars that are not deep.
+Resurfacing can be accomplished with microdermabrasion, dermabrasion, and lasers, which are used for multiple scars that are not deep.
 Resurfacing serves to make the edges of the scars less noticeable and to improve the look of the skin on and around the scars.